JeelDobariya38/Mini-NeoVim-Config/README.md

 # Mini NeoVim Config

-My pretty minimal neovim config....
+My pretty minimal neovim config, that I can use for coding & have consistent experience through out devices....

 ## Getting Started (Installation)